sait-wbdv/dailies-w24/README.md

 Daily sample code for 201 example

 ## H2 heading
-Showing an exmaple of what happens during a merge conflict.
+Showing an example of what happens during a merge conflict.

 ### H3 subheading
+Another example of h3 heading